 Q: Do I have to attend the hearing I was invited to?

 A: No. However, it is very important if you cannot attend to submit correspondence in writing to the committee explaining the violation on your account.
 That way, the committee is still informed of the status of your violation and can make an educated decision on where to place your violation.

-If you plan to attend the hearing you have been invited to, please notify the Compliance Director Kenna Foote at email@example.com or 775-787-4500, ext.
+If you plan to attend the hearing you have been invited to, please notify the Compliance Director Chrissy Parker at firstname.lastname@example.org or 775-787-4500, ext.
 327. Please note: The committee will NOT speak to tenants/renters on a homeowners’ behalf unless we receive written permission from the homeowner directly.
 Also, if you have not been invited to a CSC meeting you may not attend as it is a closed-door meeting.

 Q: What are the responsibilities of the Compliance Director?

 A: The Compliance Director conducts weekly inspections of the entire neighborhood and sends notices to homeowners who violate the Somersett Governing Documents.
 Additionally, the Compliance Director is the liaison between homeowners and the CSC.
 Any complaints in regards to potential violations are filed with the Compliance Director.

 Q: How do I update the Association on a corrected violation?